The Architecture of Trust

 A prime example of this tactic was once used by Marc Hyden, who coordinates advocacy efforts for Conservatives Concerned about the Death Penalty.
 When talking one day with a man who supported the death penalty, Hyden said, “But the death penalty is a government program, and I don’t trust our government with the death penalty.”
 The man’s reply: “Well, I’m against the death penalty then.
 I don’t trust the government to fill potholes.”

 As promising as all these conversations and exercises sound, they only work if all participants are open to them.
 Unfortunately, as Ravi Iyer of Civil Politics acknowledges, civic dialogues favor liberals because being open to others, and seeing the world from another’s perspective—what social scientists call “perspective taking”—is a more liberal trait than a conservative one.
 In contrast, conservatives tend to operate in terms of competition more than cooperation.
 So, in a sense, the current polarization suits conservatives, because it signifies that they’re winning, or at least in a game that lies inside their comfort zone.
 Widening the divide still further is the fact that conservatives tend to fit a more authoritarian profile.
-And authoritarians, psychologist Thomas Pettigrew at the University of California has found, actually go out of their way to avoid contact with outgroups.
+And authoritarians, psychologist Thomas Pettigrew at the University of California has found, actually go out of their way to avoid contact with out-groups.

 One reason for the conservatives’ isolation may be that many in this camp have little desire to connect to more people, largely because their social needs are already being satisfied—in church.
 As Jacob Hess, a Village Square dialogue organizer in Salt Lake City, put it, “Many religious people say ‘I’ve got the truth I need, why would I want to spend my time with somebody else?”

 And liberals don’t always help matters.
 For starters, they tend to assume that almost any social problem can be fixed with an infusion of facts and evidence.
 This commitment to the empirical can make them think they’re ready for any asteroid, but that ignores Haidt’s point—that conservatives see legitimate threats in the realm of moral values and emotional perceptions.
-Even when liberals acknowledge these sentiments, they have a hard time seeing them as problems worthy of attention.
-So what’s the point of listening to others’ views about them?

 In 1900, then president Teddy Roosevelt argued, in a journal called “Century,” that “fellow-feeling” was critical to political and social health.
 “Civic life,” he wrote, cannot achieve its potential “unless it is marked by fellow-feeling, the mutual kindness, the mutual respect, the common duties and common interests” that arise when people “take the trouble to understand one another.”
 Roosevelt went on to say that “a large share of the rancor in political and social strife” comes from either “misunderstanding by one section, or by one class, of another” or from the fact that various groups “are so cut off from each other that neither appreciates the other’s passions…”